-The top 10 killers of custom software projects
+The top 10 reasons custom software initiatives fail

 In the custom software business, project failure can be defined as going over budget, missing schedule milestones, and/or falling short on delivering the value anticipated.

 Though we recognize companies are hit hard for each of these problems, sadly, many have simply conceded the majority of software projects don’t go as planned.